 This software is available free of charge for all users via GitHub.

 MOOSE, the Multiphysics Object Oriented Simulation Environment, is a finite-element multiphysics framework largely developed by Idaho National Laboratory.
-It offers a high level interface to sophisticated nonlinear solver technology, such as BISON for nuclear fuel, Rattlesnake for radiation transport, MAMMOTH for general reactor physics, and more.
+It offers a high level interface to sophisticated nonlinear solver technology, such as BISON for nuclear fuel, Griffin for radiation transport and reactor multiphysics, and more.
 MOOSE has a straightforward API well suited to how scientists and engineers tackle real-world problems.
 It is a fully coupled and fully implicit multiphysics solver that is automatically parallel, making it possible to run large simulations and tackle complicated models.

 BlackBear is a MOOSE-based application that models the degradation in concrete, steel, and other structural materials over time and under specified environmental conditions.
 It also models the response of those materials to loading conditions that they are safely expected to withstand, with these simulations done accounting for the modeled degradation.